-- You should drink plenty of clear fluids such as water, diluted fruit juices or oral rehydration salt solutions, such as Dioralyte [®]. - All rehydrating drinks must be prepared using safe water.
+- You should drink plenty of clear fluids such as water, diluted fruit juices or oral rehydration salt solutions, such as Dioralyte[®]. - All rehydrating drinks must be prepared using safe water.

-Seek medical attention if your diarrhoea is severe (more than 6 episodes in 24-hour period), there is blood or mucous (slime) in your poo or you keep vomiting, have a fever or severe tummy pain.
+Get medical attention if your diarrhoea is severe (more than six times in 24 hours); there is blood or mucous (slime) in your poo; or you keep vomiting, have a fever or severe tummy pain.

-Reducing respiratory infections during Hajj
+Reducing respiratory infections during Hajj and Umrah

-The Kingdom of Saudi Arabia Ministry of Health recommend wearing a face mask in crowded places.
+The Kingdom of Saudi Arabia Ministry of Health recommends wearing a face mask while performing rituals, when you're in crowded places or if you're ill.